Web-Bae/mindspace-sbux/README.md

 It is hosted via jsdelivr CDN and is used in the Webflow project.

+## Development

+The code uses a SCORM cloud app for testing.
+The code expects query parameters of `appId` and `key` in the URL to be able to connect to the SCORM cloud app.
+Ask the developer for the correct appId and key.

+## Creating a new version

 The auto-tag.yml file auto-increments the version number and creates an associated tag.
 Use this tag in github releases to create a new release.

 # Finsweet Developer Starter Template Docs